Action: Install and maintain cave gates to restrict public access

 Key messagesRead our guidance on Key messages before continuing

 - Eleven studies evaluated the effects of installing cave gates on bat populations.
-Six studies were in the USA and five studies were in Europe.
+Five studies were in Europe and six studies were in the USA.

 COMMUNITY RESPONSE (0 STUDIES)

 - Abundance (7 studies): Three of four before-and-after studies (including one replicated study and one controlled study) in the Netherlands, the USA, Spain and Turkey found more or similar numbers of bats in caves and a bunker after gates were installed to restrict public access.
 The other study found fewer bats in caves after gates were installed.
 Two before-and-after studies in the USA and Spain found more bats within two caves after the size of the gated entrances were increased.
 One replicated, before-and-after study in the USA found that installing cave gates resulted in population increases or decreased rates of decline for 13 of 20 colonies of Indiana bat.
 One replicated, site comparison study in Spain found no difference in the population growth rates of bats roosting in caves with and without cave gates.

 - Condition (1 study): One site comparison study in the USA found that bats hibernating in a cave with a wall and gate over the entrance lost more body mass than bats in a nearby unmodified cave.

 - Use (1 study): One replicated, site comparison study in Spain found no difference in the occupancy rates of bats roosting in caves with and without cave gates.